Is a Living Trust Right For You?

 Tax Rate

 Next, the Taxable Estate is multiplied by the Tax Rate.
-The Tax Rate is determined by the Internal Revenue Code, and can be as high as 55% as of January 2013.
+The Tax Rate is determined by the Internal Revenue Code, and can be as high as 40% in 2021.
 After this calculation is made, the resulting number is the Tentative Tax.

 Conservatorship